-500 New Creation Road, Newark, MO 63458 Phone 660-284-4800 www.heartlandcollege.edu
+321 Mercy Street, Bethel, MO 63434 • Phone 660-284-4800 www.heartlandcollege.edu

-HCC admits students of any race, color, sex, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, sex, national and ethnic origin in administration of its education policies, admission policies, loan programs, and other school-administered programs.
+HCC admits students of any race, color, biological sex, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, biological sex, national and ethnic origin in administration of its education policies, admission policies, loan programs, and other school-administered programs.